ShaliniNayan/bookstore/README.md

 ### Key Features <a name="key-features"></a>

-> Math-Magician provides the following features:
+> Bookstore provides the following features:

-Addition, subtraction, multiplication, and division of two numbers.
+Display a list of books
-Clearing the input and output fields.
+Add a book
-Displaying the result of the calculation.
+Remove a selected book

 <!-- LIVE DEMO -->